-Depending on how severe the injury is and your age, a black eye can disappear in about two weeks.
-Within a day or two following the injury, the swelling and discoloration will probably be at its worst, as the hemoglobin in the blood gathered around the eye breaks down.
+Depending on how severe the injury is and your age, a black eye can disappear in about two weeks .
+Within a day or two following the injury, the swelling and discolouration will most probably be at its worst, as the haemoglobin in the blood gathered around the eye breaks down.
 Following this, the swelling will gradually go down, and the bruise will fade from dark red or black to a yellow-green hue, before fading away completely.

-It’s important to get a medical opinion if the discoloration and swelling takes particularly long to disappear, or it doesn’t show any signs of fading after two weeks.
+It’s important to get a medical opinion if the discolouration and swelling takes particularly long to disappear, or it doesn’t show any signs of fading after two weeks.

 Along with your bruise, the red patch will fade away over time and there’s no need to see a doctor if it’s not accompanied by a discharge, or if it doesn’t reappear concurrently.